Skip to main content

 The new aggregate limit of $65,000 means that borrowing the annual maximum for a four-year undergraduate program will cause parents to reach the aggregate limit before the student completes their degree, leaving them without further access to the Parent PLUS Loan.

-On the Parent PLUS Loan application, parents should select the maximum amount option only if they intend to borrow the full $20,000 for the year.
+On the Parent PLUS Loan application, parents should select the maximum amount option only if they intend to borrow their full loan limit for the aid year.
 To ensure adequate Parent PLUS Loan eligibility throughout the student’s undergraduate program, parents should request a lower amount on the application.
-For example, request $16,250 in total (aggregate) eligibility per year, split equally over a four-year program.

 Tips for Borrowing